jawaher-alqotym/git-fundamentals/README.md

 # Git-Fundamentals

 # What is Git?
-Git is a ```diff - DevOps ``` tool used for file management enabling multiple developers to work together created by Linus Torvalds in 2005 for the development of the Linux kernel.
+Git is a DevOps tool used for file management enabling multiple developers to work together created by Linus Torvalds in 2005 for the development of the Linux kernel.
 It is a free and open-source version control system used to handle small to very large projects efficiently.
 Git is used to tracking changes in any type of files like source code files.

 Git thinks of its data more like a series of snapshots of a miniature filesystem.
 With Git, every time you commit, or save the state of your project, think of it as if Git takes a picture of what all your files look like at that moment and stores a reference to that snapshot.
 *files and people